LOCATION: Computer Telephony Integration (CTI) Lab

 NEEDS DEFINITION:

-This software division had a product but needed a process to generate a repeatable quality software suite for it's software product, related documentation, and licensing provision.
+The software division had a product but lacked a repeatable process to generate a quality software suite that integrated the software product, related documentation, and licensing provision in a consistent, controlled manner.

-The first year included a variety of analysis -- functional analysis, software development analysis, information-needs analysis, and concept-to-customer analysis.
+Comprehensive Analysis Foundation: The first year included functional analysis, software development analysis, information-needs analysis, and concept-to-customer analysis to understand the full scope of product delivery requirements.

-The resulting methodology, COMPASS (Completely Objective Method Producing Advanced Software Solutions), included seven gated phases:
+COMPASS Methodology: The resulting methodology, COMPASS (Completely Objective Method Producing Advanced Software Solutions), established seven gated phases:

 -